Fr. Rick’s Two Minute Homily for January 5, 2024, Christmas Weekday

 We may not be conscious of it, but Jesus is there.
 In all the little things we do daily with love in our hearts, we say what Phillip said to Nathaniel, “Come and see.”
 God’s goodness in the person of Jesus cannot remain hidden in us.

 One kind act, one word of forgiveness, or saying, “I am sorry,” can be so powerful that someone will see Jesus as the Son of God living and loving in them.
-Jesus is truly present in all our words and in all we do.
+Jesus is truly present in all our words, and in all we do.
+Think what happened when you owned up to something you did, and people changed instantly, and when you didn’t take responsibility, how awful it turned out.

 Let me close with the words of Saint Faustina, “The Heavenly Father will recognize and glorify our soul to the extent that He sees in us a resemblance to His Son” (The Diary of St. Faustina 604).